Antonako1/battosh/README.md

 ### Turn batch scripts to shell scripts on Windows and Linux

-NOTE: Please check the shell scripts before running them!
+NOTE!
+Please check the shell scripts before running them!
 Everything cannot be changed from batch to shell the way the user probably intended.

+The program depends on ATRC resource file library.
+Documentation on how to work with it is written into .\ATRC\README.txt

+For most of the commands, the defaults are there for a reason but you can modify them.

+Read the documentation of the command you will be modifying before making any changes.
+Documentation can be found in .\docs\

+Resource files will be downloaded to <homefolder>\battosh\ATRC

 ## Download